The 2023 Give Wildlife a Chance Poster Contest winners have been announced.

 Attention, K–5 Teachers!

-The Georgia Department of Natural Resources (DNR), The State Botanical Garden of Georgia and The Environmental Resources Network, Inc. (TERN) encourage you and your students to participate in the 32nd annual Give Wildlife a Chance Poster Contest!
-As part of DNR and TERN’s “Kids for Conservation” initiative, this art contest provides a unique opportunity for kindergarten through fifth-grade students to explore the wonders of Georgia’s native plants and animals through the 2022–23 theme: Wildlife Tales: True or False?
+The Georgia Department of Natural Resources (DNR), The State Botanical Garden of Georgia and The Environmental Resources Network, Inc. (TERN) encourage you and your students to participate in the 35th annual Give Wildlife a Chance Poster Contest!
+As part of DNR and TERN’s “Kids for Conservation” initiative, this art contest provides a unique opportunity for kindergarten through fifth-grade students to explore the wonders of Georgia’s native plants and animals through the 2024–25 theme: Colors of the Wild: Blend in or Stand Out?

 Contest Theme, Rules and Entry Form